-Gain advanced leadership skills in healthcare in the Master of Nursing program, which prepare candidates to act as client advocates and leaders in the healthcare industry, as well as sitting for the Clinical Nurse Leadership (CNL) certification exam at the conclusion of their studies.
+Gain advanced leadership skills in healthcare in the Master of Nursing program.
+The program prepares candidates to act as client advocates and leaders in the healthcare industry, and to sit for the Clinical Nurse Leadership (CNL) certification exam at the conclusion of their studies.

 Nursing – Master of Nursing (M.N.)

 Master of Nursing candidates at Montana State prepare for roles in client advocacy and team management, folding in leadership and advanced clinical experience to prepare students for roles within the clinical world such as nurse managers, chief nursing officers, clinical instructors, and nursing educators.
-The MN degree program can be offered both in a traditional five-semester format or through the accelerated ADRN to MN program, which empowers registered nurses with a RN associate degree to apply their on-the-job knowledge towards their completion of the degree.
+For those students with a B.S.N. degree and current unencumbered license, the M.N. degree program is offered in a traditional five-semester format.

 Rural Health Outreach